-What Is the Best Age for Newborn Portraits"?Find out the ideal age for newborn portraits, as well as what will be different with an older baby, and when to start planning your session to allow for perfect timing.
+what is the best age for newborn portraits?Find out the ideal age for newborn portraits, as well as what will be different with an older baby.

 Let me cut right to the chase: the best age for newborn portraits is between 5-10 days old.
 That is the sweet spot, but don’t panic if you find yourself running short on time.
 (Do call now to get scheduled, though).

-If you are still early in your pregnancy, read on to see when you should be taking what steps towards planning the perfect session for your new little one.
+If you are still early in your pregnancy, read on to see what steps you should be taking, and when, to plan the perfect session for your new little one.
 If your baby is arriving soon, or even already arrived, you still have options.
 Skip ahead to see what to do, and what to expect at your session.

 If you missed the timing milestones for having your Newborn Session scheduled, you still can (and should) get a beautiful gallery of your baby.
 Older newborn sessions have some differences from those in the ideal age range, so it is good to understand that going in so you know what to expect.
 Here are some of the main differences with an older newborn portrait session.